Methodology of the archaeological research (i)

 In the first part (12 hours, held by Mara Migliavacca) will be addressed the following themes:

 - Technical aspects and operational models in field and in lab (stratigraphic excavations and surveys).

 - The contribution of the scientific disciplines (geomorphology, paleo botanic, achaeozoology, dendrochronology, archaeometry and so on) to the archaeological studies.

-The third part (by Diana Dobreva) will be dedicated to the management of the archaeological finds recovered during the archaeological excavations and surveys.
+The second part (24 hours, teacher to be defined) will be dedicated to the management of the archaeological finds recovered during the archaeological excavations and surveys and to some aspects of the public archaeology.
 The course will deal with:

 - Methods of collecting, quantification and documentation of the archaeological finds;

 - Notes on preliminary classification: parameters of classification and analytical study of the pottery finds recovered during archaeological investigations;

 - Typological analyses and context data management of the archaeological materials;

 - The use of the archaeological finds during the interpretation of the site and/or area;